excelsky/msan622/final-project/README.md

 This

 The lie factor
 The data density is farily high.
 I intentionally set the `sidebarPanel` `width = 3` and the `mainPanel` `width = 9`.
 In other words, I alloted three times more space for the main panel to the side panel.

-The data to ink ratio is farily high.
-I intentionally got rid of the background of a plot.
-I made them white and added blue dotted tick marks.
-I incrased the font size of both the axis labels and tick marks in order to increase a readability.
+The data to ink ratio is reasonable.
+A heat map requires different color for its blocks, which reduce the data to ink ratio.
+I was aware of this fact.
+Thus, I created a `sliderInput` so that users can control the middle break points for the color gradient.
+The selected range will become white and thus this action will increase the data to ink ratio.
+Therefore, I think the data to ink ratio is reasonable here, since users can choose the span of the white space.

 ![IMAGE](2heat.jpg)